-Changes of assumptions During 2016, rates of withdrawal, disability, retirement, mortality and assumed rates of salary increase were for the System for the five-year period ended June 30, 2010.
+Changes of assumptions

+During 2016, rates of withdrawal, disability, retirement, mortality and assumed rates of salary year period ended June 30, 2015.

-During 2011, rates of withdrawal, retirement and assumed rates of salary increases were adjusted to reflect actual and anticipated experience.
-These assumptions were recommended as part of the Experience Study
+During 2016, rates of withdrawal, disability, retirement, mortality and assumed rates of salary increase were adjusted to more closely reflect actual and anticipated experience.
+These assumptions were recommended as part of the Experience Study for the System for the five-